Welcome to Budget 101!

 Our employees and our parents are an important part of the budget process.
 In fact, representatives from our employee associations, the Montgomery County Council of PTAs, Latino Student Achievement Action Group, and the African American Student Achievement Action Group serve on the budget committee that reviews office and department budgets and helps the superintendent build a recommendation.

 The voices of students, parents, staff, and community members are an important part of the budget process through public hearings, written input, and other engagement opportunities.
 Each year, the Board uses this input to ask questions about and make changes to the superintendent’s recommendation.
+These questions are archived here.

 Throughout the budget process, we work closely with the Montgomery County Executive and County Council on a budget that meets the needs of the school system.
 We recognize that our county lead text-centerers have many priorities, but we also know they recognize the importance of MCPS in securing a bright future for Montgomery County.